Mitsubishi Mirage: Station wagon

+Sedan

 Naming of the various models for export was many and varied.
 As a Mitsubishi, the three-door was restricted to the Mirage and Colt names, but the Mirage Asti coupé was often badged Lancer as well.
 With the sedan, export markets only retailed the four-window variation as a Mitsubishi, although this occurred under both the Lancer and Mirage names.

 Mitsubishi's powertrain choices were vast with this new platform.
 Front-wheel drive was most common, with all-wheel drive available for some models.
 Engines ranged from 1.3- to 1.8-liter naturally-aspirated gasoline inline-fours, 1.8 and 2.0-liter turbocharged versions of the same, plus 1.8 and 2.0-liter diesels.
 Notably, a gasoline V6 engine variant displacing just 1.6-liters was also offered, making it the smallest ever mass-produced V6.

 Many performance models were offered in this generation.
-The entry level model is powered with 1.6-liter DOHC inline-four engine producing 145-175 PS was sold as "Mirage R, RS, Super R, Cyborg or Cyborg R" and "Lancer MR" in Japan.
-For export model, the car was badged as " Colt or Lancer GTi", powered with 1.8-liter DOHC naturally aspirated engine rated at 140 PS.
+The entry-level model is powered with 1.6-liter DOHC inline-four engine producing 145-175 PS was sold as "Mirage R, RS, Super R, Cyborg or Cyborg R" and "Lancer MR" in Japan.
+For export model, the car was badged as "Colt or Lancer GTi", powered with 1.8-liter DOHC naturally aspirated engine rated at 140 PS.
 The 1.8-liter turbocharged inline-four, producing 195-205 PS, was sold as a "Lancer GSR or RS" and from September 1993, formed the basis of the Lancer Evolution I that used the 2.0-liter 4G63 engine from the successful Galant VR-4 rally car.
 An electric version of the wagon was released to Japan named the "Lancer Libero EV" and utilizing a nickel–cadmium battery.